Weave Code

 nasirkhan/laravel-starter

-Laravel 13 modular starter with separated frontend/backend.
-Includes auth & authorization, user/role management, admin backend, backups, log viewer, and custom artisan commands (install, update, module builder).
-Use as a base to build reusable modules.
+Laravel Starter (Laravel 13.x) is a modular starter project with separate frontend/backend.
+Includes authentication & authorization, user/role management, admin backend, backups, log viewer, and custom install/update commands—ready to extend with reusable modules.

 View on GitHub